Our Mental Health Makes Us Vulnerable

 Coping with Covid and the civil unrest throughout the country is and will not be an easy task.
 Although there are a ton of things that can help, I can only list a few suggestions.
 Take a look, apply what fits your lifestyle, and work on controlling what you can while letting go of what you can’t.

-***Create and maintain a daily routine which includes sleep, eating healthy (reduce sugar and caffeine intake), physical activity, and spiritual enhancement
+***Create and maintain a daily routine that includes sleep, eating healthy (reducing sugar and caffeine intake), physical activity, and spiritual enhancement

 ***Decrease your activity on social media and your conversations regarding things that increase anxiety or negative emotions

 ***Increase your communication with positive people, decrease your communication with negative people – including family and friends